 - Accounting Records -- These records may include but are not limited to:

 - Developer-related documents – copies of plans, permits, warranties and anything else the developer of your community provided.

 - Founding documents – articles of incorporation, declaration, Covenants, Conditions & Restrictions (CC&Rs), bylaws and any amendments.

 Sifting through all these documents and trying to sort them into piles can feel a bit overwhelming.
 And besides, where are you supposed to store all these papers?
 The good news, of course, is that nearly everything these days can be converted to a digital file.
 Even with those hard copies you must keep, make a digital copy as well, if only for easy access to it from your computer or laptop.

-If you are still unsure of how to safely and properly store your association’s documents, a professional management company like CAMS can assist and provide guidance.
+If you are still unsure of how to safely and properly store your association’s documents, reach out to the experts at CAMS for trusted guidance.